 But that speed comes with constraints.
 Firebase is built around a NoSQL model (Firestore), which can become limiting as your data grows in complexity.
 Queries are less flexible, relationships are harder to manage, and costs can become unpredictable at scale.
 You're also deeply tied into Google's ecosystem.
+The only way out is migration.

 The trade-off is that Supabase requires a bit more engineering discipline.
 You're closer to the database, which is great long-term, but slightly slower in the very early days compared to Firebase's plug-and-play experience.